WinCCUnifiedbyHecht/TIA_Project_ScreenBuffer/README.md

 https://youtu.be/OncXR0kDapE

 I show you how you can create your own Screen buffer.
-So you have a easy navigation between the previous screen and next screen
+So you have an easy navigation between the previous screen and next screen

+This project uses session local tags for a client independent screen buffer

 Used components
-TIA Portal & WinCC Unified V17
+TIA Portal & WinCC Unified V18